steveberardi/starplot/README.md

 **Starplot** is a Python library for creating star charts and maps of the sky.

-- ⭐ **Zenith Plots** - showing the stars from a specific time/location
+- ⭐ **Zenith Plots** - showing the whole sky from a specific time/location
 - 🗺️ **Map Plots** - including many map projections
 - 🔭 **Optic Plots** - simulates what you'll see through an optic (e.g. binoculars, telescope) from a time/location
 - 🪐 **Planets and Deep Sky Objects (DSOs)**